Welko/rtvis-webgpu-tutorial/README.md

 ### Online Development (alternative)

-If you do not have Node.js installed, you can ...
-TODO: fill this out
+If you do not have Node.js installed, you can [edit this project online on Stackblitz](https://stackblitz.com/~/github.com/Welko/rtvis-webgpu-tutorial/).

+**Make sure to download it at the end of the tutorial**

 ### Resources